Bansko, Bulgaria - One of the best places to live in Europe for expats

 Dublin, Ireland

-Despite its reputation as a vibrant and culturally rich city, Dublin can be quite challenging for expats due to its higher cost of living than other European cities.
+Despite its reputation as a vibrant and culturally rich city, Dublin can be pretty challenging for expats due to its higher cost of living compared to other European cities.
 However, if you are willing to navigate the higher expenses, Dublin offers many advantages.
-It consistently ranks as one of the best cities in the world for quality of life and is a fantastic place to live for expats who work in industries like technology and finance.
+It consistently ranks as one of the best cities in the world for quality of life and is an excellent place to live for expats working in industries such as technology and finance.

 Dublin, Ireland river and bridge